KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

    Spacing used to create three groups of controls

-Alternative, you can use seperators for a stronger separation.
+Alternative, you can use separators for a stronger separation.

 .. figure:: /img/Form4.png